grafana/grafana-plugin-sdk-go/data/contract_docs/contract.md

 * Per data type, within a response, only one format should be used.
 For example: There may be TimeSeriesWide and NumericLong, but there should _not_ be TimeSeriesWide and TimeSeriesLong.
 * The borders between the types are derived from adjacent frames (within the array of frames) that share the same data type.
 * If a reader does not opt-in into multi-type responses, it should be able to get the first data type that matches what the reader is looking for.

+## Versioning

+An object of this contract is to be as stable as possible.
+When `1.0` is reached, changes should be limited to enhancements until a `2.0` version, which is something that should generally be avoided in datatype versions.

+### Contract Versioning

+The contract version is only for concepts impacting the overarching concepts of the contract such as error handling or multi data type responses.

+The addition of new datatypes, or changing of datatypes does not impact the contract version.

+### Datatype Versions

+Each individual datatype is given a version in major/minor form (x.x).
+The version is located in the `Frame.Meta.TypeVersion` property.

+* Version `0.0` means the datatype is either pre contract, or in very early development.
+* Version `0.x` means the datatype is well defined in the contract, but may change based on things learned for wider usage.
+* Version `1.0` should be a stable data type, and should have no changes from the previous version
+* Minor version changes beyond `1.0` must be backward compatible for data reader implementations.
+They also must be forward compatible with other `1.x` versions for readers as well (but without enhancement support).

 ## Considerations to Add / Todo